sugarlabs/musicblocks/guide/README.md

 The *Set Key* block will change the key and mode of the mapping between solfege, e.g., `Do`, `Re`, `Mi`, to note names, e.g., `C`, `D`, `E`, when in C Major.
-Modes include Major and Minor, Chromatic, and a number of more exotic modes, such as Bebop, Geez, Maqam, et al. This block allows users to access "movable Do" within Music Blocks, where the mapping of solfege to particular pitch changes depending on the user's specified tonality.
+Modes include Major and Minor, Chromatic, and a number of more exotic modes, such as Bebop, Geez, Maqam, etc.
+This block allows users to access "movable Do" within Music Blocks, where the mapping of solfege to particular pitch changes depending on the user's specified tonality.